You are here

 New products which are devices of the same kind may be supplied under an appropriate existing ARTG entry without further clearance by, or notification to, the TGA (unless required under conditions of ARTG inclusion, or when information entered on the ARTG in relation to the device should be corrected).

-However, any new device which fits within the 'kind' must meet the requirements of the conformity assessment procedures implemented by the manufacturer in relation to that kind of device (and in line with the risk of the device will be assessed or monitored via ongoing certification by either TGA or a European notified body).
+However, any new device which fits within the 'kind' must meet the requirements of the conformity assessment procedures implemented by the manufacturer in relation to that kind of device (and in line with the risk of the device will be assessed or monitored via ongoing certification by either TGA or a comparable overseas regulator).

 Classification of medical devices